Where do I fit in?

 Wheelers, dealers, and people with connections who think collaboratively tend to fit well in the Sponsorship Committee.

-The Events Committee is responsible for the nuts, bolts, bells, and whistles of our in-the-flesh programs, including (but not limited to) luncheons, mixers, conferences and career fairs.
+Logistics is responsible for the nuts, bolts, bells, and whistles of our in-the-flesh programs, including (but not limited to) luncheons, mixers, conferences, and career fairs.
 They coordinate venues, food & drink, audio-visual, registration, table arrangements, and everything else that enriches the experience for our participants.

-People who like the night life, love people, know a lot of good places to eat and have great taste are a great fit for the Events Committee.
+People who like the nightlife, love people, know a lot of good places to eat and have a great taste are a great fit for the Events Committee.

-The Interactive Strategies conference is H/IMA’s largest event of the year.
-Industry leaders and subject matter experts from across the country descend on Houston to discuss the latest trends, newest technologies and best methods to command a digital audience and grow business.
-It’s a full day of valuable instruction and insight, with a healthy dose of R&R in the shuffle.
+The Interactive Strategies conference is H/IMA's largest event of the year put on through the efforts of each and every one of our Board members.
+Industry leaders and subject matter experts from across the country descend on Houston to discuss the latest trends, newest technologies, and best methods to command a digital audience and grow business.
+It's a full day of valuable instruction and insight, with a healthy dose of R&R in the shuffle.

 Marketing and Technology Committee